 Sign in to the Azure portal.

-From the left menu, choose New > Enterprise Integration > Logic App.
+From the left menu, choose New > Enterprise Integration > Logic App as shown here:

 You can also choose New, then in the search box, type